ilent2/otslm/docs/Advanced-Beams.rst

 For this example we are going to assume uniform illumination.
-To encode both the amplitude and phase into the amplitude-only pattern we can use the finalize function and specify that the device is a dmd and the colormap is grayscale.
-By default, the finalize function assumes dmds should be rotated (packed) differently, however we want to leave our pattern unchanged for now and explicitly rotate it at a later stage, so we pass ``none`` as the ``rpack`` option.
+To encode both the amplitude and phase into the amplitude-only pattern we can use the finalize function and specify that the device is a DMD and the colormap is grayscale.
+By default, the finalize function assumes DMDs should be rotated (packed) differently, however we want to leave our pattern unchanged for now and explicitly rotate it at a later stage, so we pass ``none`` as the ``rpack`` option.